 APPLY TO OUR MARKETPLACE!

-Do you have great organization/company which just needs to get more visible?
+Do you have a great organization/company which just needs to get more visible?
 Do you happen to sell art&crafts or something else?
 Are you interested in bringing your restaurant to our festival?
-If you answered ”yes” you might be interested to have a spot in our marketplace area.
-We have places ourdoors and also indoors.
-We bring the people so you only have worry about your own spot!
+If you answered ”yes” you might be interested in having a spot in our marketplace.
+We have places outdoors and also indoors.
+We bring the people so you only have to worry about your own spot!
 Fill out the application here!

 The aim of the festival is to offer the public an easily accessible, spontaneous and versatile cultural experience.
 The festival programme includes dancing, theatre, movies, performances, lectures, visual arts, live music, literature, workshops, children’s programme, games and exercise.
 The performers are a mixture of professional artists and amateurs of various fields.
 There are also numerous non-governmental organizations, associations and societies showcasing their ideology and causes at the festival.
 All performers perform for free.